Brexitcast: Reception

 At the time of its BBC One launch, the Brexitcast podcast had been downloaded over eight million times, and the Financial Times reported that it regularly topped both the weekly podcast and iTunes charts, particularly editions recorded after significant events in the Brexit process.
 By the end of January 2020 it had received eighteen million downloads.

 Writing about Brexitcast for the New Statesman in March 2018, Antonia Quirke described its style as "fairly relaxed" and commented on its impartiality: "Probably the best thing about Brexitcast is that there isn't a great deal of lamenting going on".
 Prospect magazine named the podcast among the best podcasts for June 2019, describing it as "a funny, up-to-the-minute and behind-the-scenes guide to Brexit from the BBC's political correspondents".
 Charlotte Runcie, writing in The Daily Telegraph, described Brexitcast as "excellent...funny, well-informed and refreshingly sane", but questioned whether the format would transfer successfully to television.
 The i newspaper included it in a list of podcasts to "help guide you through Brexit and beyond".

 The television version has received a mixed reaction from critics.
 Following the broadcast of the first television edition of Brexitcast, Alison Rowat of the Glasgow Herald questioned the logic of creating a TV version, which she described as "watching four people sitting in a row.
 Very dull", and she compared it unfavourably with the podcast version, concluding "a quick check on the podcast version of the TV show on Sounds showed Brexitcast was still better in sound than in vision".
-Joel Golby of The Guardian has emphasized the show's nerdish nature, describing Brexitcast as "TV for people who can recite their credit score from memory", and he was largely positive in his review of its content: "While it isn't pretty, it is clever: an informed conversation about the day's politics by people who do that smart-person snicker instead of an actual real laugh".
+Joel Golby of The Guardian has emphasised the show's nerdish nature, describing Brexitcast as "TV for people who can recite their credit score from memory", and he was largely positive in his review of its content: "While it isn't pretty, it is clever: an informed conversation about the day's politics by people who do that smart-person snicker instead of an actual real laugh".